archivedrawer/tailwindcss-template/README.md

   npm run prod
 ```

-Alternatively, you can use the pre-configured dev and prod tasks in the terminal menu
+Alternatively, you can use the pre-configured dev and prod tasks in the "Terminal" menu

 ## References